sonvt1710/javascript-basics/js-mcq.md

 **Answer: B) `true` — the error is wrapped with a descriptive message**

 **Explanation:** Rethrowing errors is a best practice for creating error layers.
 Catch only the errors you expect (`SyntaxError`), wrap them with context, and rethrow unknown errors to avoid swallowing bugs.
-The new message starts with `'Invalid'` â†’ `startsWith` returns `true`.
+The new message starts with `'Invalid'` → `startsWith` returns `true`.

 </details>